andreif/andreif.github.io/_posts/2024-04/2024-04-06-multi-user-git.md

 }
 ```

-As a bonus, we can also add the following function that would help us with completion and prompt:
+As a bonus, we can also use the following function to help us with completion and prompt:

 ```shell
 function git-completion() {